-- Headshots & Bios.
-At the very least, you want to include high quality headshots and current bios for any of the company's CEO, founders, or executives (links to their social media accounts help, too).
+- Headshots and bios.
+At the very least, you want to include high-quality headshots and current bios for any of the company's CEO, founders, or executives (links to their social media accounts help, too).

 - Office photos.
 These are of lesser importance than the assets listed above, but it's not uncommon for people to go looking for office photos to use as a featured image or within an article.